pharo-project/pharo5-vm/mc/VMMaker.oscog.package/SpurMemoryManager.class/README.md

 checkForLeaks
 	- a set of flags determining when to run leak checks on the heap's contents

-classTableBitmap
-	- a bitmap used to mark used classTable entries (i.e. marks classIndices, not class objects), used to reclaim unused entries.

 classTableFirstPage
 	- the first page of the class table which contains all classes known to the VM at known indices